Mr. Prospector: Stud career

 Mr. Prospector retired to stud in 1975 at Aisco Farm near Ocala, Florida.
 As a regional sire with limited support, he exceeded expectations when he became North America's leading freshman sire of 1978.
-In 1980, he was relocated to historic Claiborne Farm in Kentucky.
 He became an outstanding sire, leading the North American general sire list in 1978 and 1979.
 From 1,195 named foals, he sired 182 stakes winners (15.1%).
+In 1980, he was relocated to historic Claiborne Farm in Kentucky.
 Although primarily known for the success of his offspring on the dirt in North America, he also was a top-ten sire for several years in Europe.

 Mr. Prospector sired one winner of each of the Triple Crown races, a feat his grandson, Unbridled, also accomplished.
 His Triple Crown race winners were 2000 Kentucky Derby winner Fusaichi Pegasus; 1985 Preakness Stakes winner Tank's Prospect; and 1982 Belmont Stakes winner and American Horse of the Year Conquistador Cielo.
 Mr. Prospector's bloodline has been highly influential in the top echelons of Thoroughbred racing.
 All eight horses entered into the 2015 Belmont Stakes were descendants, through their sires, of Mr. Prospector.
 Similarly, all of the horses in the 2018 Kentucky Derby were descendants of Mr. Prospector.

 Mr. Prospector's stud fee, even without the guarantee of a live foal, peaked at $460,000 in the early and mid-1980s.
 By March 1994 he was still commanding fees of $170,000-$180,000 even though the market had suffered a downturn.
 During breeding season, he was often able to "cover" two mares in one day.
 Mr. Prospector was jointly owned by a 40-member syndicate.

-On June 1, 1999, Mr. Prospector died in his stall of complications from colic at Claiborne Farm in Paris, Kentucky.
+Mr. Prospector was humanely euthanized on the afternoon of June 1, 1999 at Claiborne Farm in Paris, Kentucky after suffering complications from both colic and peritonitis.
 He was buried between Nijinsky and Secretariat.